oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_X11_Requirements.md

 The OpenICC project [Colour Management Near X](http://www.freedesktop.org/wiki/OpenIcc/ColorManagementNearX) implemented the idea.
-As a result the net-color spec was born to describe the basic communication.
+As a result the X Color Management spec was born to describe the basic communication.
 It covers and continues most of the above outlined ideas.

 Multi Monitor EDID in X11